CraftAcademy/library-challenge/user_stories.md

 in order to keep track of what books are available and not, we would like that when a book is checked-out by a customer, it is no longer available for others
 ```
 - Set so that on checkout by Customer, the availability of the book is changed

 ```
 As a library,
-in order to keep track of when non-avaialble books are planned to be returned, we would like that when a book is checked-out by a customer, a correct return date is added
+in order to keep track of when non-available books are planned to be returned, we would like that when a book is checked-out by a customer, a correct return date is added to the database
 ```
 - Set CONSTANT for standard "validity"/standard lending time
 - Ensure that return date is added on checkout